Jesusya-26/Jesusya-26/README.md

 ### Hi there!
 Nice to meet you!👋

 My name is Ruslan.
-Now I live in Saint-Petersburg, I am in my second year of bachelor's degree and work as a laboratory assistant at ITMO University.
+Now I live in Saint-Petersburg, I am in my third year of bachelor's degree and work as a laboratory assistant at ITMO University.
 I'm a novice programmer with the knowledge of a Junior Python developer.
 Some ideas about me:

 - 🔭 I’m currently working on mobile app **Chair** – a marketplace for the sale of furniture and household goods and **Star Courier** – a role-playing game for Alice voice assistant!
 - 🌱 I’m currently learning Python for Web development (FastAPI/Flask), React Native, DevOps and Cloud technologies.